saitejairrinki/DevOps/README.md

 - **Replication Controller & Deployment**: Ensure scalability and availability 🔄
 - **Secrets & ConfigMap**: Manage sensitive data and configuration ⚙️

-🚀 **Jenkins Continuous Integration 🚀**

-- **Installation & Setup**: Configure Jenkins for continuous integration 🛠️
-- **CICD Implementation**: Automate your software delivery pipeline 🚀
-- **GitHub Integration**: Seamlessly integrate Jenkins with GitHub 🔄
-- **Jenkins Administration**: Manage Jenkins and plugins effectively 🏢
-- **Working with Free-Style Pipelines**: Customize your build process 🔧

-🔒 **DNS & SSL Mastery 🔒**

-- **Domain Setup & DNS Records**: Establish domain presence and configure DNS 🌐
-- **Generating SSL Certificates**: Secure your websites with Let's Encrypt 🛡️

-Get ready to unlock a world of technical expertise and innovation with this comprehensive course curriculum! 🚀📚🌟
+***Get ready to unlock a world of technical expertise and innovation with this comprehensive course curriculum!*** 🚀📚🌟